aprilwebster/conferences/2024-graphql.md

 Step 1: create embedded rep
 - read schema and parse i, take definitions and create a rep of the string object

+### Tools
+ollama
+openai, gemini
+token counting -- see a lot in the openapi space -- for pricing npm scripts tab in VSCbree break graphql scheme into definitions (but could use fields) and vectorize does vector search (top k relevant -- it's the retriever in th code in `generate.js`) has prompt for langchain -- `docPrompt`

+docs get added to context that is then sent to LLM

+ideal version of github v5 -- text box at top